- Vegetables: cucurbits

 - Sustainable Communities: sustainability measures

-- Evaluate the effects of African marigolds and cowpeas used as companion plants on aphids, silverleaf whiteflies, and melonworms populations attacking zucchini squash.
+- Evaluate the effects of African marigolds and cowpeas used as cover crops and companion plants on aphids, silverleaf whiteflies, and melonworm populations attacking zucchini squash.

-- Assess the effects of African marigolds and cowpeas used as cover crops and companion plants together with penetrans for management of M. javanica in zucchini squash production.
+- Assess the effects of African marigolds and cowpeas used as cover crops and companion plants together with P. penetrans for management of root-knot nematode in zucchini squash production.

-- Determine the effects of African marigolds and cowpeas used as cover crops and companion plants on the soil suppressiveness of M. javanica induced by P. penetrans and the bacteria resilience after cover crop/zucchini squash rotations.
+- Determine the effects of African marigolds and cowpeas used as cover crops and companion plants on the soil suppressiveness of root-knot nematode induced by P. penetrans and the bacterial resilience after cover crop/zucchini squash rotations.

-- Develop and provide educational materials on cultural and biological management of key insect pests and M. javanica attacking zucchini squash as a component of an outreach plan.
+- Develop and provide educational materials on cultural and biological management of key insect pests and root-knot nematode attaching zucchini squash as a component of an extension and outreach plan.